“Hello. Paul here."

 - God will do the math, summing up his creation and closing the books on time, for the eternal reign of Jesus.

 - Every good thing God promised to his people will happen through the Messiah.

 - Sinners and saints will unite in harmony under the peaceful rule of Jesus.

 LIFE APPLICATION.
 Paul encourages Christians by reminding them that they have an inheritance waiting for them (1:11).
 He wrote that during a time when they were being persecuted as Jewish heretics.
 What inheritance do you think of when Paul talks like that?
 Do you think the idea of a spiritual inheritance offers any help or consolation when we’re going through tough times?

 LIFE APPLICATION.
 Paul says God gave us “the Holy Spirit” (1:12) and that “God’s Spirit in us guarantees that we’re in his family and we’ve got the family inheritance waiting for us.”
 (1:13).
 How do you think people can know that God’s Spirit is in them?
 Is there a way to know for sure that the Spirit is with us, guiding us

 LIFE APPLICATION.
 Paul says he can’t stop thanking God for the Christians to whom he’s writing.
 Who are some of the people you constantly thank God for bringing into your life?

 LIFE APPLICATION.
 Paul says the church is the body of Jesus on earth.
-It’s a metaphor, perhaps, to describe the hands and feet and eyes and ears—the work Christians do as they follow the example of Jesus by helping others.
+It’s a metaphor, perhaps, to describe the hands and feet and eyes and ears of good Christians as they work to follow the example of Jesus by helping others.
 What have you seen the church (or a member of the church) do recently that illustrates what Paul was talking about?